imreboda/telco_text/README.md

 The attached R scripts look at the Facebook pages of a few telco and related vendors (to some extent related to telcos' traditional or new business segments), and present / compare their key marketing themes during the past few quarters.
 Also, does basic sentiment scoring on the comments along the time.

+It consists of two R scripts:
+- one is reading posts and comments from Facebook and doing some text mining,
+- the other is a shiny dashboard app file.

 # Installation

 ## Facebook App and Token: